Scott's 50s Biography

 On top, I broke out of the cloudy mist & snow, quickly moving past small ponds & stark glacial features to a snow-free campsite overlooking Lindeman Lake & beyond it, Lake Bennett.

-Next day, I arrived at Lake Bennett, switched out gear from my backpack to my kayak.
-Then I poked around this historically temporary site & its rough-hewn church, sleeping early for tomorrow’s early departure down long narrow Lake Bennet.
-PIK K9 Lake Bennett
+the gear from my backpack to my kayak.
+Then I poked around this historically temporary site & its rough-hewn church, sleeping early for tomorrow’s early departure down long, narrow Lake Bennett.

 Panic Attacks: